Neutrino-Deuteron Reactions at Solar Neutrino Energies in Pionless Effective Field Theory with Dibaryon Fields: Numerical results

-In Tab.~\ref{tab:difference}, we show the difference between our work and SNPA.
+In Table~\ref{tab:difference}, we show the difference between our work and SNPA.
 For each reaction channel, we calculate the differences with both $l_{1A}=0.33$ and $0.50$.
-From the result of the difference, one can deduce that the total cross is larger with $l_{1A}=0.50$ than with 0.33 in all the reactions and energies. $l_{1A}=0.50$ is adopted from the work of $pp$ fusion, and it gives better agreement to SNPA than $l_{1A}=0.33$ for the $e^-pp$ reaction channel.
-On the other hand, total cross section of the $e^+ nn$ channel is close to SNPA with $l_{1A}=0.33$ than 0.50.
-It turns out that $l_{1A}=0.50$ gives better agreement to SNPA than 0.33 for the neutral-current processes.
-Gap between the differences of $l_{1A}=0.33$ and 0.50 is in the interval 0.7$\sim$1.1\%, and it is weakly dependent on the reaction type and energy.
+From the resulting differences, one can deduce that the total cross is larger with $l_{1A}=0.50$ than with 0.33 for all reactions and energies. $l_{1A}=0.50$ is adopted from the work on $pp$ fusion, and it gives better agreement with SNPA than $l_{1A}=0.33$ for the $e^-pp$ reaction channel.
+On the other hand, the total cross section of the $e^+ nn$ channel is closer to SNPA with $l_{1A}=0.33$ than 0.50.
+It turns out that $l_{1A}=0.50$ gives better agreement with SNPA than 0.33 for the neutral-current processes.
+The gap between the differences of $l_{1A}=0.33$ and 0.50 is in the interval 0.7$-$1.1\%, and it is weakly dependent on the reaction type and energy.
 We take this as a theoretical uncertainty in this work originating from the LEC $l_{1A}$.
-There are other sources of uncertainties such as truncation at NLO in the perturbative expansion and P-wave approximation in the partial wave expansion.
-Discussions on these uncertainties will be presented in the following paragraphs.
+There are other sources of uncertainties such as truncation at NLO in the perturbative expansion and $P$-wave approximation in the partial wave expansion.
+Discussions of these uncertainties will be presented in the following paragraphs.

-The relative contribution of LO amplitudes to the total cross section is shown in the column of `LO/total' for the $\nu np$ and $e^- pp$ reactions in Table \ref{LOS}.
-At energies close to threshold, LO takes 98$\sim$99\% of the total.
-Its portion decreases monotonically as energy increases, and it reaches $91\sim95$\% at 20 MeV.
-This result satisfies the general behavior of perturbation theory: i) lower orders dominate at low energies, ii) contribution of higher orders increase as the energy increases, iii) higher order contributions should be sufficiently smaller than those of lower orders in the considered energy range.
+The relative contribution of LO amplitudes to the total cross section is shown in the column `LO/total' for the $\nu np$ and $e^- pp$ reactions in Table \ref{LOS}.
+At energies close to threshold, LO takes 98$-$99\% of the total.
+Its portion decreases monotonically as energy increases, and it reaches $91-95$\% at 20 MeV.
+This result satisfies the general behavior of perturbation theory: (i) lower orders dominate at low energies, (ii) contributions of higher orders increase as the energy increases, and (iii) higher order contributions should be sufficiently smaller than those of lower orders in the considered energy range.